tintin10q/computational-linguistics-summary/Data/Corpus.md

 ## Variants of Corpus
 So structured data.
-Copora are made by different people this also makes them vary a lot.
+Corpora are made by different people this also makes them vary a lot.

 - Who produced it?
 	-	Age, gender, education, ethnicity....